FAQs About Global Social Emotional Learning

 Where are the stories from?
-How do we decide where to make the stories?
+How do we decide where to create the stories?

 Our process is organic and based on our ever-growing network.
 We're trying our best to become increasingly inclusive across all kinds of borders and lines of difference.

-Where matters.
-And How matters just as much, if not more.
+"Where" matters.
+We believe How matters just as much, and sometimes more.

 Though we don't have an exact process and the story diversity isn't "perfect" -- when we look at the breakdown of types of stories about various topics or regions, for example -- we find it is the HOW, not just the WHAT, that makes this content unique, diverse, inclusive, and overall magical.